keithalewis/papers/um.md

 A _stopping time_ is a function $\tau\colon\Omega\to T$ such that
 $\{\omega\in\Omega\mid \tau(\omega) \le t\}$ belongs to $\AA_t$, $t\in T$.

-## Instruments, Prices, Cash Flows
+## Market Model

-Every _instrument_ has a _price_, $X_t$, and a _cash flow_, $C_t$, at
+Every _instrument_ has a _price_, $X_t$, and a _cash flow_, $C_t$, at any
-any trading time, $t\in T$, although cash flows are almost always 0.
+trading time, $t\in T$.
 Instruments are assumed to be perfectly liquid: they can be bought or sold at the given price in any amount.
-Cash flows are associated with owning an instrument: stocks have dividends, bonds have coupons, European options have exactly one cash flow at expiration.
+Cash flows are associated with owning an instrument and are almost always 0: stocks have dividends, bonds have coupons, European options have exactly one cash flow at expiration.

 The _unified model_ specifies _prices_
 $X_{t}:\AA_{t} \rightarrow \mathbf{R}^{I}$, and _cash flows_
 $C_{t}:\AA_{t} \rightarrow \mathbf{R}^{I}$, where $I$ are the available market instruments.

-## Trades, Values, Amounts
+## Derivative Securities

+A _derivative security_ is a contract between two parties: I will give you this on these dates if you will give me that on those dates.
+They must have existed since before recorded history.

+The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments.

 A _trading strategy_ is a finite collection of strictly increasing stopping times, $\tau_{j}$, and trades, $\Gamma_{j}:\AA_{\tau_{j}}